HimanshuShekharCu/nested-checkbox-tree/README.md

  ## handlers

  onCheck -:

- Callback function for when the onCheck event occurs. function(checkedKeys, e:{checked: bool, checkedNodes, node, event, halfCheckedKeys})
+ Callback function for when the onCheck event occurs.

+ function(checkedKeys, e:{checked: bool, checkedNodes, node, event, halfCheckedKeys})

  onExpand -:

- Callback function for when a treeNode is expanded or collapsed. function(expandedKeys, {expanded: bool, node})
+ Callback function for when a treeNode is expanded or collapsed.

+ function(expandedKeys, {expanded: bool, node})

  onSelect-:

- Callback function for when the user clicks a treeNode function(selectedKeys, e:{selected: bool, selectedNodes, node, event})
+ Callback function for when the user clicks a treeNode.

+ function(selectedKeys, e:{selected: bool, selectedNodes, node, event})

  ## Results